 The most common side effects experienced by patients in clinical trials receiving Olumiant were upper respiratory tract infections, nausea, herpes simplex and herpes zoster.
 Other side effects seen with Olumiant include gastrointestinal perforations and changes in blood work (white blood cell counts, red blood cell counts, blood lipids, and liver enzymes).2 These are not all the possible side effects of Olumiant.
 Patients should talk to their doctor about what to expect with treatment with Olumiant.

 Rinvoq (generic name upadacitinib) is a drug that was approved for moderate to severe rheumatoid arthritis (RA) in August 2019.
 The drug is aimed at those who haven’t responded well to treatment with TNF inhibitors, or had no response at all to that drug.

 Rinvoq can lower your immune system.
 People have developed serious infections while on the medication because of their lowered immune system, including tuberculosis (TB).3 This medication may also increase your risk of certain cancers because of the lowered immune system effects, including lymphoma and skin cancers, among others.3 Common side effects seen with this drug include nausea, cough, fever, and upper respiratory infections.3 These are not all the possible side effects of Rinvoq.
 Patients should talk to their doctor about what to expect with treatment with Rinvoq.

 When are target-specific DMARDs used in RA?

-Target-specific DMARDs are not used as a first-line therapy (the first medication a person receives).
+Target-specific DMARDs are not used as first-line therapy (the first medication a person receives).
 Generally, these medications are used after a person has tried and not gotten an adequate response from other medications.
-In the case of Xeljanz, it is approved to be used after someone has previously tried methotrexate, and Olumiant is approved to be used after someone has previously tried one or more TNF inhibitors.1,2
+In the case of Xeljanz, Olumiant, and Rinvoq, all are approved to be used after someone has previously tried one or more TNF inhibitors without success.1,2